wnguyen1312/Interdiscplinary-computing-project-Group-1/README.md

 This file is mainly used to describe the work done by group 1
 ## Introduction
 This project is mainly focus on finding the optimal lens in different conditions (myopia or hyperopia) based on optimisation

+## Assumption
+1. light in different wavelength have same refractive index when passing through the material(There is no dispersion when passing through the spectacle lens)

 ## Background